Kia Sorento SUV - MPG, running costs & CO2

 Insurance is also likely to be fairly pricey, given that the Sorento is a big, powerful SUV.
-The hybrid sits in groups 30-31 depending on trim level, with the diesel placed in group 31.
-These are slightly lower than those of the Land Rover Discovery Sport.
+The hybrid sits in groups 30-31 depending on trim level, with the diesel placed in group 31 and the plug-in hybrid reaching group 33.
+These are slightly lower than those of the smaller Land Rover Discovery Sport.

 Ever since Kia launched its seven-year/100,000-mile warranty with the Kia Ceed in 2007, it has been a key selling point for buyers.
 It can also be transferred between owners for no extra cost, helping boost resale values.
 The mechanical warranty is backed up by a 12-year anti-perforation warranty for the bodywork and a five-year paint warranty.